petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-channels.md

 1. Select the *Type* tab and click *Select Site*.

-1. Choose the *Delectable Bonsai B2B* site.
+1. Choose the *Clarity B2B* site.

 1. Click *Save*.

-Delectable Bonsai offers their B2B customers an option to pay by money order.
+Clarity offers their B2B customers an option to pay by money order.
 They ship using a variable shipping rate that's calculated based on the weight of the shipment.
 You can use Liferay’s out-of-the-box payment and shipping methods to implement both of these.

 ### Configuring Money Order